brisacarter/week5-weekend-tasks/README.md

 ```
 Name: Brisa Carter
 Assignment: Week 5 - Weekend To do List
-Description: Creates a weekend list of things to do extending Debasis To Do list
+Description: Creates at of things to do on the weekends
 Date: 02/13/25
 ```